Chart Color Schemes

 Salisbury Heights is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Salisbury Heights, as evaluated at the latest Census, comprised 97.2% houses and 2.8% other dwellings.
-In comparison, Adelaide metro had 83.9% houses and 16.0% other dwellings.
-Home ownership in Salisbury Heights was 35.0%, with mortgaged dwellings at 51.5% and rented dwellings at 13.5%.
-The median monthly mortgage repayment was $1,514, higher than Adelaide metro's $1,300.
-The median weekly rent was $330, compared to Adelaide metro's $300.
-Nationally, Salisbury Heights' mortgage repayments were lower at $1,863 and rents were substantially below the national figure of $375.
+As of the latest Census, Salisbury Heights had 97.2% houses and 2.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 83.9% houses and 16.0% other dwellings.
+Home ownership in Salisbury Heights was at 35.0%, with mortgaged dwellings at 51.5% and rented ones at 13.5%.
+The median monthly mortgage repayment was $1,514, higher than Adelaide metro's average of $1,300.
+Median weekly rent in Salisbury Heights was $330, compared to Adelaide metro's $300.
+Nationally, Salisbury Heights' mortgage repayments were lower at $1,514 versus Australia's average of $1,863, and rents were lower at $330 compared to the national figure of $375.

 Frequently Asked Questions - Housing